GusRosR/Six-Monitor/README.md

 ```

 # Navigation Keys
-• **Enter**-> Move to the next section
+• **Enter**-> Move to the next section. <br>
-• **Backspace**-> Move to the previous section
+• **Backspace**-> Move to the previous section. <br>
 • **q** or **Q**-> Exit the current monitoring screen or quit the program entirely (press twice).

 # Coming Soon...

 1. Colored circles for better visualization.
 2. CPU temperature and top-running processes.
 3. More detailed memory stats.
 4. A main menu screen on launch.
 5. Code refactoring for modularity and security.